fkohl04/framework-performance/README.md

 [KTOR](https://ktor.io/) is a framework for asynchronous client and server applications that promises to be lightweight, flexible, simple and fun.
 Release of first version in 2018 by Jetbrains.
 Written completely in Kotlin and built up on its coroutines.
+Coroutines are [conceptually similar to threads](https://kotlinlang.org/docs/coroutines-basics.html), but much more lightweight.
 Ktor offers the possibility to [choose the underlying http engine](https://ktor.io/docs/engines.html).
 We will test it with a Netty and with the coroutine based CIO Engine.

+### Node

+In contrast to all other JVM based frameworks we will also test a [Node.js](https://nodejs.org/en/about/) server which is an asynchronous and event driven JavaScript runtime.
+Node implements the [Reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern), which means that it uses an "event loop" to achieve its asynchronous behavior.
+The special part is that node is executing all computations in a single thread.
+Though, there is a pool of worker threads that handle time-consuming I/O tasks.
+See [here](https://nodejs.org/en/about/) for more details.

 ### Vertx

 [Vertx](https://vertx.io/) is developed by Eclipse and was just released in 2021.
 It promises to be flexible, resource efficient and enable writing non-blocking code without unnecessary complexity.
+Like Node or Spring Reactive Vertx implements the Reactor pattern with an interesting addition: Instead of a single event loop, vertx uses multiple and call this ["Multi-Reactor"](https://vertx.io/docs/vertx-core/java/#_reactor_and_multi_reactor).
 Vertx is described as "a toolkit, not a framework", which underlines its flexibility on the one hand, but also indicates it has to be configured to a certain degree.
 Indeed, Vertx was the only service where I had to do a little performance influencing adjustment to make it comparable to the other services: Set the number of verticles and set the max connection count of the HttpClient.

 ### Micronaut